databricks/databricks-sdk-java/NEXT_CHANGELOG.md

   refresh tokens by default (by adding the `offline_access` scope) in OAuth exchanges.
 This option does not remove the scope from the user provided scopes if present.

-* Fix 'external-browser' auth type to use the token if it is valid instead of forceful refresh everytime.

 ### Bug Fixes

 ### Documentation